Set Up a WordPress Multi Language Site (How to + Best Practises)

 Once you’re done translating your website’s content, you’re not ready to call it a day yet.
 To reap the full benefits of a WordPress multi language website, you need to translate your metadata as well.

-Translating your page's meta information.
+Translating meta information

 Which strings appear under Meta Information will depend on how much metadata there is on your page.
 If you’re meticulous when it comes to SEO, you’ll have to translate plenty of elements.